jsmithabq/ODrive/ruby/README.txt

   ./ruby/odrive/store/ODriveUserManagement.db

-ODrive provides manual utilities for manipulating the database as well:
+ODrive provides manual utilities for manipulating the database in the following directory:

   ./ruby/odrive/db